 The Company's loan segments or classes are based on the purpose of the loan and consist of residential real estate, commercial real estate, other commercial, home equity, and other consumer loans.
-Loans that are intended to be held-to-maturity are reported at the unpaid principal balance less net charge-offs and adjusted for deferred fees and costs on originated loans and unamortized premiums or discounts on acquired loans.
+Loans that are intended at origination to be held-to-maturity, are reported at the unpaid principal balance less net charge-offs and adjusted for deferred fees and costs on originated loans and unamortized premiums or discounts on acquired loans.
 Interest income is accrued on the unpaid principal balance.
 Fees and costs on originated loans and premiums or discounts on acquired loans are deferred and subsequently amortized or accreted as a yield adjustment over the expected life of the loan utilizing the interest or straight-line methods.
 The interest method is utilized for loans with scheduled payment terms and the objective is to calculate periodic interest income at a constant effective yield.
 The straight-line method is utilized for revolving lines of credit or loans with no scheduled payment terms.
-When a loan is paid off prior to maturity, the remaining unamortized fees and costs on originated loans are immediately recognized into interest income.
+When a loan is paid off prior to maturity, the remaining unamortized fees and costs on originated loans and unamortized premiums or discounts on acquired loans are immediately recognized as interest income.